Director, Smithsonian Latino Center and Interim Director, Smithsonian’s National Museum of the American Latino

-Eduardo Díaz is the director of the Smithsonian Latino Center and a 30-year veteran of arts administration.
+Eduardo Díaz is the director of the Smithsonian Latino Center and the interim director of the National Museum of the American Latino.

-The Latino Center works to increase and enhance Latino presence at the Smithsonian Institution by supporting, developing and promoting exhibitions, collections, archives, research, public and educational programs, and Web content that focus on the Latino experience.
-Díaz is an advisor to the Smithsonian’s Secretary and Under Secretary for History, Art, and Culture as well as to Congress and other government agencies on a range of cultural development issues related to Latino communities in the United States.
+The Latino Center works to increase and enhance Latino presence at the Smithsonian Institution by supporting, developing and promoting exhibitions, collections, archives, research, public and educational programs, and web content that focus on the Latino experience.
+Díaz is an advisor to the Smithsonian’s Secretary and Under Secretary for Museums and Culture as well as to Congress and other government agencies on a range of cultural development issues related to Latino communities in the United States.

 Díaz is responsible for the management and delivery of exhibitions, public and educational programs and the Latino Center’s Latino Virtual Museum.
 During his tenure, he has spearheaded several projects, including the exhibitions “Our America: The Latino Presence in American Art” and “Cerámica de los Ancestros: Central America’s Past Revealed.”
-Current research initiatives include the Caribbean Indigenous Legacies Project and the Latino D.C.
+Scheduled to open in 2022, the Current research initiatives include the Caribbean Indigenous Legacies Project and the Latino D.C.
 History Project.

-Previously, Díaz was the executive director of the National Hispanic Cultural Center in Albuquerque, N.M.
-He oversaw the operations of a 16-acre campus that offered year-round programming in the visual, performing and literary arts as well and youth and family activities.
-Before joining the NHCC, Díaz managed a private consulting firm that served arts institutions and agencies, statewide advocacy groups and community-based organizations.
-He specialized in business and strategic planning, cultural facilities management and cultural and heritage tourism.
+Previously, Díaz was the executive director of the National Hispanic Cultural Center in Albuquerque, New Mexico.
+He oversaw the operations of a 16-acre campus that offered year-round programming in the visual, performing and literary arts as well and youth and family activities. .
 In 2001, he co-founded the International Accordion Festival, a free outdoor music celebration, in San Antonio.

 From 1981 to 1999, Díaz served as the director of Cultural Affairs for the City of San Antonio.
 He is currently a member of the National Association of Latino Arts and Culture.